-The cost savings from the reduction in single-use packaging in the banana sector of Costa Rica alone is estimated to be USD $188,000,000 annually from using our system and, when combined with the ripening-in-transit savings, have the potential to undercut the current retailer’s landed cost dramatically.
+A study on the cost savings from the reduction in single-use packaging in the banana sector of Costa Rica alone is estimated to be USD $188,000,000 annually from using our system and, when combined with the ripening-in-transit savings, have the potential to undercut the current retailer’s landed cost dramatically.
 We believe this gives us the leverage necessary to change the status quo and insert our own form of fair play into global supply chains as we level the playing field for everyone.
-It is from this same thinking that we have decided to work with a nonprofit entity to bring this system into reality.
+It is from this same thinking that we have decided to work with the nonprofit BananaLink to bring this system into reality.
 Federal funding from the Canadian government has already been secured to cover 50% of development costs and they require the balance of funding to come from an industry partner in cash or “in-kind” meaning the cash value equivalent of services or assets (i.e. trucks, software development, administration, hardware, etc.).

 The CCS project acts as a collaborative platform for further R&D in Blockchain, IoT, Robotics, ICT, Cloud/Edge Computing, AI, and many other leading edge technologies that can be applied to supply chains on a fair and equitable basis to eliminate modern slavery globally and to alleviate the poverty it often creates.

 We are always looking for further partners to help us advance this project to prove that modern slavery can actually be eliminated from supply chains by utilizing the Cargo Carousel System.
 It will require input from many different players, but among its ranks, this new enterprise will also showcase gender equality, inclusion and a selfless mindset as we move to develop multiple supply chains and demonstrate these capabilities on the world stage.

 By convening partners to facilitate knowledge exchange, highlighting innovative investment approaches, building the evidence base for the industry, and producing valuable resources, CSCI seeks to accelerate the industry’s development through focused leadership and collective action.
 Our strategy is not about just complying with what’s right – it’s about transformation.